-Where employees are not required to attend at work due to adverse weather, for example, because the employer has closed for the day or the employer asks them not to come in or to leave early, then employees should be paid as normal.
+Where employees are available for, but are not required to attend at work due to adverse weather, for example, because the employer has closed for the day or the employer asks them not to come in or to leave early, then employees should be paid as normal.

 Where the employer’s business remains open and employees are unable to attend due to safety concerns or because they need to take care of children who are off school, then, strictly speaking and subject to any custom and practice in operation within the employer, there is no obligation on employers to pay employees during this time.